Tuesday, July 24, 2018

 "HIS GREAT MERCY"

 The foundation is not our deeds or our worthiness but His great mercy.
-Mercy is when you have the opportunity to exercise authority over someone but instead demonstrates forgiveness when condemnation is justified, like a judge who could condemn a guilty criminal but grants pardon instead.
+Mercy is when you have the opportunity to exercise authority over someone but instead demonstrate forgiveness when condemnation is justified, like a judge who could condemn a guilty criminal but grants pardon instead.

 "HE HAS GIVEN US"

-This word, "has," means that something already happened.
+The word "has" means that something already happened.
 This phrase is past tense.
 God did something for us already and we do not need to look for it to happen.

 Being born anew is an event that happens at a point of time and you can point to that day and hour and say that was when it happened.